calliope-project/calliope/doc/user/configuration.rst

 Using time series data
 ----------------------

-If a parameter is not explicit in time and space, it can be simply specified in the model settings (and, using location-specific overrides, be made spatially explicit).
+If a parameter is not explicit in time and space, it can be simply specified as a single value in the model definition (or, using location-specific overrides, be made spatially explicit).

 Each model however must at a minimum specify all timesteps with a file called ``set_t.csv``.
 This must contain two columns (comma-separated), the first one being integer indices, and the second, ISO 8601 compatible timestamps (usually in the format ``YYYY-MM-DD hh:mm:ss``, e.g. ``2005-01-01 00:00:00``).